 The Center offers a comprehensive network of resources to assist MIT community members in finding or using child care services for children of all ages.
 Such services include child care centers, family child care, nannies and babysitters, after-school programs, temporary care providers, summer camps, and playgroups.
 The MIT Work-Life Center's child care services are coordinated by Kathy Luneau Simons, MS, program manager for work-life and child care initiatives.

 An introductory discussion for expectant parents and those new to parenting or child care, each briefing covers types of care, costs, how to find and evaluate care, and parental leave.
-Briefings, which are open to the MIT community only, are held monthly from noon to 1:30 pm in Room E19-611; preregistration is required.
+Briefings, which are open to the MIT community only, are held monthly from 12:00 pm to 1:30 pm in Room E19-611; preregistration is required.

 MIT's Work-Life Resources 24/7 program offers a wealth of information about types of child care, choosing child care, costs, scholarships and financial aid, and more, as well as referrals to local programs.
 The program also has information on schools, camps, parenting, financial planning, and other issues.
 Consultants are available by phone 24/7 to help, including finding caregivers.
 Call 877-847-4523.